thuijskens/thuijskens.github.io/_posts/2017-05-12-pydata-london.md

 <!--excerpt-->

-To see how this works, we can first generate an artificial data set
+To understand the API of hyperopt, I'll show how you can use hyperopt to tune a machine learning model, on an artificial data set.

 ```python
 from sklearn.datasets import make_moons